 Definitions abound about what constitutes sustainable development, yet we see only a handful of successful applications.
-Is sustainable development a buzzword or a concept that has yet to mature?
+Is sustainable development a buzzword or a concept that has the potential to mature?

 When institutions highlight ‘sustainable development,’ they rarely share materials in a timely manner and even less so with the interested reader in mind.
 The result is that sustainability is not very accessible, let alone interesting.